 Now that I’ve done a thesis on my personal style evolution, let’s see if I can define my personal style in one or two sentences.

 My personal style is all about comfort, versatility, and practicality.
 I prefer simple pieces that I can transition easily from day to night and through each season.
 I prefer mostly neutrals and rely on pops of color or details to elevate my basic pieces.
-I still like occasional stripe and pop of pink.
+I still like the occasional stripe and pop of pink.

 Okay, that was clearly more than two sentences.
 I could probably expand on that.
 But it really does come down to timeless, simple pieces for me.
-This is not to say that I won’t indulge in the occasional trend but it won’t take over my closet.
+This is not to say that I won’t indulge in the occasional trend.
+It just won’t take over my closet.

 I decided to shorten this post.
 I was babbling on in the earlier version and going into way too much detail.
-I was in such a mental “rush” that I felt like I had no time to edit it down even further.
-Hopefully this was entertaining and maybe even inspired you to walk down memory lane to define your own personal style.
-Because after all this is merely a source of inspiration and not a prescription for what you “need” in your closet.
+I was in such a mental “rush” that I felt like I had no time to edit it down.
+Hopefully, this was entertaining and maybe even inspired you to walk down memory lane to define your own personal style.
+Because after all, this is merely a source of inspiration and not a prescription for what you “need” in your closet.

 What are some of your most memorable style moments?

 P.S.
-I’ve started added affiliate links to the pieces I talk about in my blog posts.
+I’m starting to add affiliate links to the pieces I talk about in my blog posts.
 This means that if you purchase an item through my links, I get a small commission at no additional cost to you.
 This is an effort to fund this blog and keep it filled with relevant and valuable content.
-As always thanks for taking the time to read my blog and especially this incredibly long blog post.
+As always, thanks for taking the time to read my blog and especially this incredibly long blog post.